maaikelimper/maaikelimper.github.io/README.md

 ## Demo for WMO-IM pages
-with auto-generates teams page using github-api
+with auto-generated teams page using github-api
 ##